ChristopherJamesN/daily-fantasy-lineup-builder/README.md

 ## Usage

-Run `bundle install` , `rake db:migrate` , `rails s` , and navigate to the appropriate location in your browser to interact with the application.
+Run `bundle install` , `rake db:create` , `rake db:migrate` , `rake db:seed` , `rails s` , and navigate to the appropriate location in your browser to interact with the application.

 ## Contributing